 The Rocket project

 Every year since 2018 we at Propulse NTNU have been designing and building rockets to compete at international rocket competitions.
-So far we have competed at Spaceport America Cup twice, and competed in the European Rocketry Challenge (EuRoC), in which we came first in our class, for the first time this October.
+So far we have competed at Spaceport America Cup twice, and competed in the European Rocketry Challenge (EuRoC) 2021, in which we came first in our class.
 Below you can read about the three projects that we have run thus far.